jcolomb/gintonic-blog/text/survey_analysis_report2.md

 ## Issues

-Most participants could see the advantages of having a standardized structure for their files, but were critical about the **cost to benefit ratio** of the process, especially for ongoing projects.
+Most participants see the advantages of having a standardized structure for their files, but were critical about the **cost to benefit ratio** of the process, especially for ongoing projects.
 Many mentioned that it would only reach full impact if the whole lab would be using it, emphasizing the advantage of such a system for collaborative work.